 Low fees, tax advantages and diverse investment options are reasons Invest529 is consistently ranked among the top 529 plans by independent sources.
-In its latest annual rating (October 2019), investment research provider Morningstar® awarded Invest529 a Gold Morningstar Analyst Rating™ for the fourth consecutive year.

 The examples above are provided for illustrative purposes only and are not intended to reflect or predict the actual performance of any specific investment.
 Virginia529 cannot and will not provide legal, financial, or tax advice, and nothing herein or in any other written materials shall be construed as such.